Arbenz-007/netflix-gpt/README.md

 3. Commit your changes (`git commit -m 'Add amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments

 - **TMDB** for providing comprehensive movie data
 - **Google Gemini AI** for intelligent recommendations
 - **Firebase** for robust authentication
 - **React Community** for excellent documentation and tools

-## 📞 Support

-For support, email [your-email@example.com] or create an issue in the repository.

----

 **Built with ❤️ using React, Tailwind CSS, and AI technology**